omunroe-com/http2specwiki/Proxy-User-Stories.md

 _Currently, this user story's requirements can be met by inserting a CA into the trust store and performing TLS MITM on it, and/or by IP-level blocking._

+## Omid Kosari’s ISP data cap limitation or credit finished notification

+Omid Kosari uses an ISP for internet connection which redirects users to a reasonable web page when clients credit or data cap limit finished .
+With everything encrypted , it will be nearly impossible.

 ## Oscar’s Certification Company